 Standard How do you teach this standard?
 How do you assess this standard? a.
 Orient the reader by establishing a situation and introducing a narrator and/or characters; organize an event sequence that unfolds naturally. b.
-Use dialogue and description to develop experiences and events or show the responses of characters to situations. c.
-Use a variety of transitional words and phrases to manage the sequence of events. d.
+Use narrative techniques, such as dialogue, description, and pacing, to develop experiences and events or show the responses of characters to situations. c.
+Use a variety of transitional words, phrases, and clauses to manage the sequence of events. d.
 Use concrete words and phrases and sensory details to convey experiences and events precisely. e.
 Provide a conclusion that follows from the narrated experiences or events.
 Production and Distribution of Writing 4.
 Produce clear and coherent writing in which the development and organization are appropriate to task, purpose, and audience.
 (Grade-specific expectations for writing types are defined in standards 1-3 above.)

 Standard How do you teach this standard?
-How do you assess this standard?

-5. With guidance and support from peers and

-adults, develop and strengthen writing as

-needed by planning, revising, and editing.

-(Editing for conventions should demonstrate

-command of Language standards 1-3 up to

-and including grade 4.)

-6. With some guidance and support from

-adults, use technology, including the Internet,

-to produce and publish writing as well as to

-interact and collaborate with others; demonstrate sufficient command of

-keyboarding skills to type a minimum of one

-page in a single sitting.

-Research to Build and Present Knowledge

-Research to build and Present Knowledge

-7. Conduct short research projects that build

-knowledge through investigation of different

-aspects of a topic.

-8. Recall relevant information from

-experiences or gather relevant information

-from print and digital sources; take notes and

-categorize information, and provide a list of

-sources.

-9. Draw evidence from literary or

-informational texts to support analysis,

-reflection, and research.
+How do you assess this standard? a.
+Produce text (print or nonprint) that explores a variety of cultures and perspectives.
+5. With guidance and support from peers and adults, develop and strengthen writing as needed by planning, revising, editing, rewriting, or trying a new approach.
+(Editing for conventions should demonstrate command of Language standards 1-3 up to and including grade 5.
+6. With some guidance and support from adults, use technology, including the Internet, to produce and publish writing as well as to interact and collaborate with others; demonstrate sufficient command of keyboarding skills to type a minimum of two pages in a single sitting.
+Research to Build and Present Knowledge 7.
+Conduct short research projects that build knowledge through investigation of different aspects of a topic.
+8. Recall relevant information from experiences or gather relevant information from print and digital sources; summarize or paraphrase information in notes and finished work, and provide a list of sources.